flattenthecurve/guide/_sections/home/en/01-site-header.md

 </div>
 <div markdown="1">
 ### Wash Your Hands
-thoroughly and frequently and never touch your face.
+thoroughly and frequently and do not touch your face.
 </div>
 <div markdown="1">
 ### Stay Calm